Emergencies: Dial 911 / Non Emergency: (217)431-2250

 School Resource Officer

 The School Resource Officer position was created in August of 2003 in conjunction with Danville School District #118.
-The School Resource Officer is assigned to the district, but primarily works at Danville High School during the school year.
-The School Resource Officer is assigned to the Juvenile Division and has become an important part of the school staff.
+The School Resource Officer is assigned to the district, but primarily works at Danville High School, Northridge Middle School and Southview Middle School during the school year.
+The School Resource Officer is assigned to the Juvenile Section and has become an important part of the school staff.
 The position not only was established to provide a safe environment in which students can learn, it has also been instrumental in fostering a positive relationship between students and law enforcement officials.
 In August of 2011, two additional School Resource Officers were added to Northridge and Southview Middle Schools.

 Friendly Town was established in 1970 as a comprehensive educational facility to teach youth safety.
 The facility consists of a large classroom with numerous out buildings, working traffic lights, streets, and a railroad crossing, representing a real working town on a smaller scale.
 Friendly Town is in operation during the summer months of June, July and August when school is not in session.
 The program consists of 4 days of instruction, 2 hours each day, with practical applications after each lesson of instruction being demonstrated by each student.
 The areas of instruction are Personal Safety, Bicycle Safety, Pedestrian Safety, and Fire Safety.
 Upon completion, each student receives a certificate.
 The program is open to any child who has completed Kindergarten and not yet started fourth grade.
 During the summer months, the School Resource Officer is assigned to conduct the classes at Friendly Town.